 Over the next 20 years, water will be a very important asset.
 Water rights have always had significant value in Montana ranch real estate.
 The ability to guarantee moisture for livestock, forage and crops holds great monetary value for Montana farms and ranches.
 Couple that with the demand from ever increasing populations and you’ll see the need for more and more water increasing.
 As the nation’s water supply is called upon, the value of water rights in Montana ranch real estate has a good chance of holding value or increasing in value.
 Consequently, the value of a property that is accompanied by water rights may also increase.
 Montana ranch or farm real estate water rights can come from a number of sources.
 Whether it comes from a river, creek, reservoir or underground sources, water is the guarantee of life and the time of overlooking water as the most important asset may be coming to a close.
 I have written extensively about water rights in the following articles:

 Population of Montana

 Our state of Montana has a population of just over a million people.
 Montana ranks as the 4th largest state but the 44th in population.(https://en.wikipedia.org/wiki/Montana) So, we have plenty of land per person.
-If your in Montana ranch real estate that means you have a lot of opportunities.
+If you’re in Montana ranch real estate that means you have a lot of opportunities.
 It is also very appealing to buyers who are coming from densely populated cities.
 They have the opportunity to escape 5 million of their closest friends.
 Buyers love the downtime, family time, scenery and wildlife.
 The population also offers a small city environment that many are craving coming from more densely populated areas.